juntylpro1/secure-enterprise/iam-template-versions.md

 If the new version of a template that you're assigning has action controls that are more strict than the current version, the assignment could fail.
 In that case, you must resolve the conflict to continue.
 {: important}

 To resolve the conflict, the enterprise administrator can contact the owner of the child account and ask them to remove the conflicting members of the enterprise-managed group.
 Or, assign a template that maintains the action control that allows adding members.
-This way, when you assign the new version, the members that the child account added remain in the enteprrise-managed group.
+This way, when you assign the new version, the members that the child account added remain in the enteprise-managed group.

 #### Handling attributes deleted by a child account
 {: #deleted-attributes}